RoukaVici/LibRoukaVici/README.md

 ### Build flags
 - `-DUSB`: Boolean, decides if the lib is compiled with USB support.
 FALSE by default.
 - `-DTEST`: Boolean, decides if the test binary should be compiled.
 TRUE on Linux, FALSE otherwise by default.
-- `-DBBT`: Boolean, decides if the lib should be compiled with Bluetooth support.
+- `-DBT`: Boolean, decides if the lib should be compiled with Bluetooth support.
 TRUE by default
 - `-DTCP`: Bollean, decides if the lib should be compiled with TCP support.
 FALSE by default